 Question: How enthusiastic are you about voting in the elections in November 2024 for president and other offices?
 Would you say you are very, somewhat, not too, or not at all enthusiastic?

 Enthusiasm has increased substantially among Democrats, with a small increase among Republicans.
-Republicans had a consistent enthusiasm advantage over Democrats in previous polls, but this has been mostly erased now, as shown in Table 13.
-Independents have a quite low level of enthusiasm, which increased only slightly in the latest poll.
+Republicans had a consistent enthusiasm advantage over Democrats in polls before July, but that has been erased now, as shown in Table 17.
+Independents have a quite low level of enthusiasm, and the percent of independents who said they were very enthusiastic fell from 24% in July to 16% in October.

 Among registered voters